cbdq-io/docker-grype/README.md

 ### Drone CI (Kubernetes Pipeline)

-With a service defines like this:
+With a service defined like this:

 ```YAML
 services: